aretrosen/teamus/README.md

 This shows the mouse, seek, play/pause and other features.

 (I had to search for music with no copyright.
 The two music played are Rumors by Neffex, and Cold Funk by Kevin MacLeod.
+The recording app is Kooha.)

 ## Purpose